 Being an air traffic controller is notoriously stressful, and with such high stakes, the FAA overhauled its hiring process and introduced a Biographical Assessment as part of their decision-making process, which, some say, is keeping qualified candidates out of the hiring pool right when there is a need to certify new air traffic controllers.

 What Is A Biographical Assessment

 A Biographical Assessment is test that uses information about a candidate’s background as a predictor of job success.
 Biographical data is inexpensive to obtain, assessments are easy to administer, and data has demonstrated a positive inference for key HR KPIs like turnover and performance.
-The assessment looks for patterns of behavior, so applicants are asked a wide range of questions that reveal their past responses to situations that closely match those they will experience on the job.
+The U.S. Office of Personnel Management points out that the assessment looks for patterns of behavior, so applicants are asked a wide range of questions that reveal their past responses to situations that closely match those they will experience on the job.

 The Biographical Assessment that the FAA uses is a 62-question test that asks candidate about their abilities, life experience, and work background, as well as how they have handled stressful situations in the past.
 The FAA hopes this assessment will reduce the cost of hiring by better identifying those candidates who have the mental toughness to

 withstand the high-stress job of air traffic control.

 Yet some are concerned about the inclusion of the assessment in the hiring process, especially given the low passing rates.
 There is no guarantee that applicants will answer questions truthfully.
 Or they may not have the opportunity to fully explain an answer due to the length limit of the assessments which, according to one account, is between 500 – 1000 characters.
 This can be difficult when asking someone to explain past decisions and behavior which could be based from a time before they were trained properly or had more experience to successfully handle stressful situations in a more productive way.